alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 For example,
 in [Applejack's Game](https://www.puzzlesaremagic.com/puzzle/applejacks-game/),
-all the Javascript does is take the entered message, send it to the server, and render the server's response.
+all the JavaScript does is take the entered message, send it to the server, and render the server's response.
 That's it.
-There's nothing useful to retrieve from the client-side Javascript, and you need to interact with the puzzle to discover its rules.
+There's nothing useful to retrieve from the client-side JavaScript, and you need to interact with the puzzle to discover its rules.

 If possible, try to avoid repeating logic across the client and server.
 The